Skip to main content

 Although there are multiple ways to join meetings with conferencing units (detailed below), the simplest methods involve tapping the Join button for your meeting on the in-room conferencing unit touch pad.
 In order for your meeting and its Join button to appear on the touch pad, the following criteria must be met:

-• The invite that was sent to the meeting room included the online meeting information (Teams meeting information block, Zoom link, etc.),
+• The meeting invitation sent to the room must include the online meeting details (Teams meeting information block, Zoom link, etc.).

 • The meeting room has either automatically accepted the meeting invite, or accepted once the room owner has approved the request to use the meeting room.